The Ender 3 Upgrades – Must haves

 I’m putting this in the must-have, since you really need a level bed to print well.

 FLASHING THE BOOTLOADER — Seems fixed on latest releases.

-One fairly large issue is that the Ender 3 needs to be updated with a newer version of Marlin to set up safety parameters.
+One large issue is that the Ender 3 needs to be updated with a newer version of Marlin to set up safety parameters.
 It is a pretty simple process that I plan to talk about.
 Right now, here are the parts needed (this will work for CR10 3D Printers as well, and probably other Creality 3D Printers like the Ender 2 and CR10 mini, as well.

 This is the cables needed to flash the bootloader, the card needed, and the power needed.
 This video shows how to flash the bootloader.